mui/material-ui/docs/data/joy/customization/themed-components/themed-components.md

 The following code snippet illustrates how to provide additional colors to a component beyond `primary`, `success`, `info`, `danger`, `neutral`, and `warning`.

+Note that by creating new colors, you're automatically opting out of the [global variant feature](/joy-ui/main-features/global-variants/), which gives you fine-grained control over CSS properties like `color`, `background`, and `border`.

-The example below extends the Button colors to include `secondary` and `tertiary` values:
+The example below extends the Button colors to include `secondary` value:

 ```js
 extendTheme({